-The CBCC fosters a constructive environment that allows companies and businessmen with interests in Bolivia and Canada to expand their contacts network facilitating new alliances and associations.
+The CBCC nurtures a constructive environment that allows companies and business persons with interests in Bolivia and Canada to expand their contacts network facilitating new alliances and associations.

-The CBCC has the necessary experience to seek attractive opportunities to undertake successful businesses, forge alliance and offer unique activities designed to create a more vibrant economic climate.
+The CBCC has the necessary experience to seek attractive opportunities to undertake successful businesses, forge alliances and offer unique activities designed to create a more vibrant economic climate between Canadian and Bolivian business persons.